Double or Nothing (2020): Background

 After the success of the September 2018 event All In, a group known as The Elite (Cody, The Young Bucks, and Kenny Omega), the driving forces behind the professional wrestling event, used the positive response from All In to pursue further events with backing of businessmen Shahid Khan and Tony Khan.
-This resulted in the foundation of All Elite Wrestling (AEW) in January 2019, and their inaugural event and pay-per-view (PPV), Double or Nothing, was then held on May 25 at the MGM Grand Garden Arena on the Las Vegas Strip, with the event's name also being a reference to its Las Vegas theme.
-On February 5, 2020, AEW announced that Double or Nothing would be returning to the same venue on May 23 of that year, establishing Double or Nothing as both an annual Memorial Day weekend event, as well as their marquee event.
+This resulted in the foundation of All Elite Wrestling (AEW) in January 2019, and their inaugural pay-per-view (PPV) event, Double or Nothing, was then held on May 25 at the MGM Grand Garden Arena on the Las Vegas Strip, with the event's name also being a reference to its Las Vegas theme.

+On February 5, 2020, AEW announced that Double or Nothing would be returning to the same venue on Saturday, May 23 of that year, establishing Double or Nothing as both an annual Memorial Day weekend event, as well as their marquee domestic event.
 According to the Wrestling Observer Newsletter, Double or Nothing sold around 6,000 tickets on its first day of sale.
-Double or Nothing is considered as being one of AEW's "Big Four" PPVs, which includes All Out, Full Gear, and Revolution, their four biggest shows produced quarterly.
+Double or Nothing is considered as being one of AEW's "Big Four" PPVs, which includes All Out, Full Gear, and Revolution, their four biggest domestic shows produced quarterly.

 On May 22, the day before Double or Nothing, TNT aired a one-hour television special previewing the event called Countdown to Double or Nothing, averaging 344,000 viewers.

 Impact of the COVID-19 pandemic

 Like all other professional wrestling promotions and sporting events in general, the event was impacted by the COVID-19 pandemic.
 On April 8, the MGM Grand Garden Arena announced that they had canceled all events up through May 31 due to the pandemic.
 Nevada had been in a state of emergency since March 12, banning all public gatherings indefinitely.
-In response, AEW announced that Double or Nothing would still proceed as planned but from an undisclosed location (later revealed to be from Daily's Place in Jacksonville, Florida, as well as the TIAA Bank Field stadium for the main event match).
+In response, AEW announced that Double or Nothing would still proceed as planned but from an undisclosed location, which was later revealed to be from Daily's Place in Jacksonville, Florida, as well as the adjacent TIAA Bank Field stadium for the main event match.
 The announcement also confirmed that a third Double or Nothing event would emanate from the MGM Grand Garden Arena on May 29, 2021.
 In addition to offering refunds, tickets purchased for 2020's show would be valid for the following year's event.
 However, the 2021 event, which was pushed back a day to May 30, was also moved to Daily's Place due to the ongoing pandemic with all original tickets being refunded.

 The concept of the Stadium Stampede match was brought about because of the pandemic and it was pre-recorded as a cinematic match before the event's live broadcast.
 AEW wrestler Chris Jericho said that filming took nearly 12 hours to complete; filming began in the evening of May 22 and concluded early morning of May 23.
 Jericho said it was similar to filming a movie.